- Download our Moving to France Guide (PDF)

 Private health insurance in France

-Even though public health insurance covers a substantial portion of medical bills, most of the French population also has some form of private health insurance.
+Private health insurance in France supplements the public system for nearly 95 percent of the French population.
+Even though public health insurance covers about 70 percent of medical bills, most locals and foreigners use supplementary plans to cover themselves for the remainder of medical fees.
 These private health plans are often supplied by employers.
-Expats moving to France for work should try to negotiate this into their package before signing a contract.
+If you’re moving to France for work, you should try negotiating this into your package before signing a contract.

 Emergency services in France